-pool on the southern rock platform.
+Werri Beach is 1.7 kilometres long with an ocean pool on the southern rock platform.
 It is patrolled over the summer school holidays.

-The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few significant sources of faecal contamination.
+The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination.